Kirit0me/Nyanime/README.md

 -->

 # NyanAnime Website
-Cat theme'd anime website
+Cat theme'd anime website.

 ## Goals
-Cat theme'd website-nyan
+Cat theme.
-To view different types of anime-nyan
-To put up my favourite animes-nyan
+My favourite things should be contained.

 ## Does what
-Jikan-API requests-nyan
+Jikan-API requests-nyan.
+Spotify Embeds.

 ## Extra Goals
-Mangas, Novels and Music also get shown, and spreads culture
+Mangas, Novels and Music also get shown, and spreads culture.
+Using backend.